ModyQyW/vite-plugin-stylelint/README.md

 - Type: `boolean`
 - Default: `true`

-Store the results of processed files.
+Store the results of processed files when enabled.
 This is enabled by default to improve speed.

 ### `cacheLocation`